Latent State Inference in a Spatiotemporal Generative Model: Experiments and Results

-\paragraph{Inferring Latent Variables} In a third experiment, we used an additional latent neuron -- a parametric bias neuron -- that is locally tuned during training via AT.
-This latent neuron is supposed to be tuned freely by the model to develop any code that helps to predict the observed dynamics.
-Numerous conditions were evaluated, by either using the Z500 or the T850 variable for prediction and providing the network with or without land-coding variables (orography, LSM, soil type).
-We were particularly interested in evaluating whether DISTANA will develop latent states $\tilde{\mathbf{s}}$ that distinctively encode prediction-relevant, hidden causal factors.
-In this experiment, we try to answer the question what latent states are inferred depending on the predicted variable and how the presence of land-relevant input does affect the generation of this latent code.
+In a third experiment, we used an additional latent neuron -- a parametric bias neuron -- that is locally tuned during training via AT.
+This latent neuron is supposed to be tuned freely by the model to develop any code that helps the model to predict the observed dynamics.
+We were particularly interested in evaluating whether DISTANA would develop latent states $\tilde{\mathbf{s}}$ that distinctively encode prediction-relevant, hidden causal factors that correspond to observable values.
+For example, we wanted to see whether DISTANA would develop a latent code that resembles any land-coding quantity.
+Thus, in this experiment, we try to answer the question what latent states are inferred depending on the predicted variable and how the presence of land-relevant input does affect the generation of this latent code.

-Our results indicate that the nature of the developed latent states depends considerably on both the variable that is subject for prediction (Z500 or T850) and the additional static data provided.
-Figure \ref{experiments_and_results:fig:lsm_inference} (top right) shows a tendency to encode land-sea information, augmenting it with a latitude code, when all previously mentioned static inputs (including LSM) were provided.
-In contrast, when training a model to predict Z500, the emerging latent variables rather seem to encode latitude, albedo, or humidity-distribution patterns (see Figure \ref{experiments_and_results:fig:lsm_inference} bottom left and center).
-Excitingly, nuances of LSM and orography become visible when training to predict T850 without receiving any land-coding inputs (see Figure \ref{experiments_and_results:fig:lsm_inference} bottom right).
-In other training runs, the inferred latent variable seemed to encode influences due to albedo, to monsoon, and global humidity distribution patterns -- but further studies are necessary to verify these observations in detail.
-It is also important to note that when local latent variables $\tilde{\mathbf{s}}$ are included to develop freely during training and testing, the prediction error of the network decreases slightly ($\approx 5-10\%$), but reliably.
+Our results indicate that the nature of the developed latent states depends considerably on both the variable that is subject for prediction (Z500 or T850) and the additional static data provided. \autoref{experiments_and_results:fig:lsm_inference} (top right) shows a clear tendency to encode land-sea information, augmenting it with a latitude code, when all previously mentioned static inputs (including LSM) were provided.
+When training a model to predict Z500, the emerging latent variables rather seem to encode latitude, albedo, monsoon \cite{boers2019complex}, or humidity-distribution patterns (\autoref{experiments_and_results:fig:lsm_inference} bottom left and center).
+Excitingly, nuances of LSM and orography become visible when training to predict T850 without receiving any land-coding inputs (see \autoref{experiments_and_results:fig:lsm_inference} bottom right).
+Nevertheless, further studies are necessary to verify to which extent the inferred variables correlate with observations in detail.